Family Courts Act Made Simple: Know Your Legal Rights & Process

 It depends, but the law aims to speed up the process—sometimes resolved in months.

-Depends on the case: marriage proof, income documents, child birth certificate, etc.
+Depends on the case: marriage proof, income documents, a childbirth certificate, etc.

 Plain text